 The size of an inverted index varies, depending on the payload stored in each posting.
 If only term frequency is stored, a well-optimized inverted index can be a tenth of the size of the original document collection.
 An inverted index that stores positional information would easily be several times larger than one that does not.
 Generally, it is possible to hold the entire vocabulary (i.e., dictionary of all the terms) in memory, especially with techniques such as front-coding [156].
 However, with the exception of well-resourced, commercial web search engines, postings lists are usually too large to store in memory and must be held on disk, usually in compressed form (more details in Section 4.5).
-Query evaluation, therefore, necessarily involves random disk access and "decoding" of the postings.
-One important aspect of the retrieval problem is to organize disk operations such that random seeks are minimized.
+Query

-6Google keeps indexes in memory.
+&lt;sup>6Google keeps indexes in memory.